celeste-smith/event-booking-system/STATE-TRANSITION-DIAGRAMS.md

-# Object State Modeling with State Transition Diagrams
+# Object State Modeling with State Transition Diagrams for Event Booking System

 ## Overview
 This document presents state transition diagrams for critical objects in the booking system.
 Each diagram highlights key states, transitions, and conditions that align with the system’s functional requirements.